sofianinho/TIL/docker/2018-08-17-sctp-and-docker-18.06-ce.md

 # Client
 docker run -it --rm --network sctp sofianinho/iperf3:3.6-ubuntu18.04 -c 172.18.0.2 -p 5201 --sctp  -i 1 -t 5 --nstreams 2
 ```
-- Does not work and wireshark shows INIT and INIT_ACK messages but no traffic.
-Both TCP and UDP work fine.
+- Does not work and wireshark shows INIT and INIT_ACK messages but no traffic (no need to expose the sctp port as the traffic is inside the network, I just kept the command as it was above).
+Both TCP and UDP work fine (ports not exposed, no need, all traffic is inside the network).

 #### With echo-sctp